CTS Education and Culture: History

-When China Television was established, it was only allocated one VHF channel.
+When CTS was established, it was only allocated one VHF channel.
 In addition to producing and broadcasting news, entertainment, public welfare and other programs, it also produced and broadcast teaching programs such as the University of the Air, business education, on-the-job training for teachers, and university electives.
-Since 1977, in conjunction with the establishment of the Aviation Business College (Air Business College) and the Air Administration College (Air Business College), CTV has successively produced and broadcast Air Business College and Air Business College courses.
-In 1983, the Executive Yuan approved the allocation of a UHF channel (channel numbers 33 to 36) to China Television for the exclusive production and broadcast of teaching programs.
+Since 1977, in conjunction with the establishment of the Aviation Business College (Air Business College) and the Air Administration College (Air Business College), CTS has successively produced and broadcast Air Business College and Air Business College courses.
+In 1983, the Executive Yuan approved the allocation of a UHF channel (channel numbers 33 to 36) to Chinese Television System for the exclusive production and broadcast of teaching programs.
 The UHF channel was launched at 17:00 on September 1, 1983, making China Television the third largest channel at the time.
-The only TV station with dual channels and an independent department to produce and broadcast teaching programs; this UHF channel is generally called "China Television UHF Teaching Channel" (華視超高頻教學頻道).
+The only TV station with dual channels and an independent department to produce and broadcast teaching programs; this UHF channel is generally called "CTS UHF Teaching Channel" (華視超高頻教學頻道).
 When the broadcast starts every day, the national anthem of the Republic of China (Executive Yuan version) will be played.

-On June 14, 2003, in response to the needs of self-study students who were quarantined at home due to the SARS incident, the Ministry of Education of the Republic of China commissioned China Television to launch the "China Television Teaching Platform".
-After Taiwan’s digital terrestrial television platform started broadcasting in 2004, China Television Teaching Station was included in the China Television DTT channel group.
-In 2005, China Television Education Channel was renamed as "China Television IQ Education and Culture Channel"; after China Television became "public" (joined the Taiwan Public Radio and Television Group) in 2006, China Television IQ Education and Culture Channel was renamed as "China Television Education and Culture Channel".
+On June 14, 2003, in response to the needs of self-study students who were quarantined at home due to the SARS incident, the Ministry of Education of the Republic of China commissioned Chinese Television Systen to launch the "CTS Teaching Platform".
+After Taiwan’s digital terrestrial television platform started broadcasting in 2004, Chinese Television System Teaching Station was included in the China Television DTT channel group.
+In 2005, China Television Education Channel was renamed as "Chinese Television Systen IQ Education and Culture Channel"; after China Television became "public" (joined the Taiwan Public Radio and Television Group) in 2006, China Television IQ Education and Culture Channel was renamed as "China Television Education and Culture Channel".
 "China Daily" once published the program list of China Television Education and Culture Channel, calling this channel "UHF" (it has now been published on the official website of China Daily).